Octavio Paz: Writings

 Paz's other works translated into English include several volumes of essays, some of the more prominent of which are Alternating Current (tr.
 1973), Configurations (tr.
-1971), in the UNESCO Collection of Representative Works, The Labyrinth of Solitude (tr.
-1963), The Other Mexico (tr.
+1971), in the UNESCO Collection of Representative Works, The Other Mexico (tr.
 1972); and El Arco y la Lira (1956; tr.
 The Bow and the Lyre, 1973).
 In the United States, Helen Lane's translation of Alternating Current won a National Book Award.

 Along with these are volumes of critical studies and biographies, including of Claude Lévi-Strauss and Marcel Duchamp (both, tr.
-1970), and The Traps of Faith, an analytical biography of Sor Juana Inés de la Cruz, the Mexican 17th-century nun, feminist poet, mathematician, and thinker.
+1970), and The Traps of Faith, an analytical biography of Sor Juana Inés de la Cruz, the Mexican, seventeenth-century nun, feminist poet, mathematician, and thinker.

-His works include the poetry collections ¿Águila o sol?
+Paz's works include the poetry collections ¿Águila o sol?
 (1951), La Estación Violenta, (1956), Piedra de Sol (1957).
 In English, Early Poems: 1935–1955 (tr.
-1974) and Collected Poems, 1957–1987 (1987) have been edited and translated by Eliot Weinberger, who is Paz's principal translator into American English.
+1974) and Collected Poems, 1957–1987 (1987) have been edited and translated by Eliot Weinberger, Paz's principal translator into American English.